Chief ministership of Pervez Khattak: Pakistan Tobacco Board

-On December 23, 2013, The Express Tribune reported that the federal and Khyber Pakhtunkhwa (K-P) governments are at loggerheads after the former turned down the K-P's demand to hand it over the control of Pakistan Tobacco Board (PTB) under the 18th constitutional amendment.
+On December 23, 2013, The Express Tribune reported that the federal and Khyber Pakhtunkhwa (K-P) governments were at loggerheads after the former turned down the K-P's demand to hand it over the control of Pakistan Tobacco Board (PTB) under the 18th constitutional amendment.
 The K-P government is of the view that under the said amendment, agriculture has become a provincial subject as tobacco is a cash crop like wheat, sugar cane and cotton.
 After the federal government's refusal the K-P is trying to take up the matter to the Council of Common Interest (CCI) for more than a year.

-Peshawar Electric Power Company
+Peshawar Electric Supply Company

-On December 27, 2013, Chairman Pakistan Tehreek-e-Insaf Imran Khan asked the federal government to hand over the Peshawar Electricity Supply Company (PESCO) to Khyber Pakhtunkhwa in order to control the frequent breakdown of electricity.
+On December 27, 2013, Chairman Pakistan Tehreek-e-Insaf Imran Khan asked the federal government to hand over the Peshawar Electric Supply Company (PESCO) to Khyber Pakhtunkhwa in order to control the frequent breakdown of electricity.
 The demand was accepted by the federal government.
 Chief Minister Pervez Khattak, in letters sent to Prime Minister Nawaz Sharif and Federal Minister for Water and Power Khawaja Asif, made a formal offer on behalf of his government to take over administrative control of the Peshawar Electric Supply Company (PESCO) on conditions that would be hard for the federal government to accept.

-While the federal government wants to shift as quickly the toughest task of controlling the power theft and collecting of bills to KP, the latter is in no mood to work only as a ‘meter reader’ and insists on full control of power generation.
+While the federal government wanted to shift as quickly the toughest task of controlling the power theft and collecting of bills to KP, the latter did not want to work only as a ‘meter reader’ and insisted on full control of power generation.
 While Prime Minister Nawaz Sharif sanctioned the transfer of only administrative control of PESCO, KP sought the handover of all power sector assets, including PESCO, along with the necessary paraphernalia.
 The province requested that as the central power system had failed to deliver, control of all the three elements of generation, distribution and transmission be given to the province through an all-encompassing package deal.

 End of coalition with Qaumi Watan Party

-On November 13, 2013, Dawn News reported that Pakistan Tehreek-i-Insaf chief Imran Khan ended his party's alliance with the Qaumi Watan Party after Khyber Pakhtunkhwa Chief Minister Pervez Khattak ‘dismissed’ two QWP ministers on corruption charges.
+On November 13, 2013, Dawn News reported that Pakistan Tehreek-i-Insaf chief Imran Khan had ended his party's alliance with the Qaumi Watan Party after Khyber Pakhtunkhwa Chief Minister Pervez Khattak ‘dismissed’ two QWP ministers on corruption charges.
 The two QWP ministers expelled from the provincial cabinet were Bakht Baidar and Ibrar Hussain.
 The former held the ministry of industries, commerce and labour, while the latter was the environment minister.

 The QWP was the first among the smaller parliamentary groups in the provincial assembly that had consented, after being contacted by Khattak, to support his party in forming the coalition government after it emerged as the largest party in the province.
 By virtue of Khan's decision, it also happens to be the first party that has been shown the door by the PTI.